Understanding Fields in V7 Go

 Example: Instead of separate calls for start_date, end_date, and rent_amount, combine them into one prompt.

-If you add a new column later, you’ll add 200 more fields.
+Now, if you add a new Property, you’ll generate 200 more fields.

 By understanding how fields are counted, you can plan more efficiently and make the most of your usage.